 As a lecturer in law at the University of Ulster she taught courses Equity and Trusts as well as alternative dispute resolution.
 She was appointed by the University of Ulster to its panel of internal workplace mediators and conducted workplace mediations throughout Northern Ireland.
 She presently sits on the Management Board of the Ulster Law Clinic as an advisor.

-As a mother of four and grandmother of three, Kathy’s interests are firmly based around the family.
+As a mother of four and grandmother of four, Kathy’s interests are firmly based around the family.
 When she gets time, she is working her way through a lengthy travel bucket list.